The rates of growth in a hyperbolic group: Well ordering of the set of growth rates

 Therefore:

 This finally proves proposition \ref{1.2} in case the action of the limit group $L$ on the limit tree $Y$ is free.

 {\it The general case of possibly non-free actions}

 Suppose that the action of $L$ on $Y$ is faithful, but possibly with point stabilizers.
-We continue as in the free action case.
+We proceed as in the free action case.
+The main difference is in the construction of the separators, since the limit group contains point stabilizers and torsion elements.

 Recall that $T_1$ is a finite subtree in the limit tree $Y$, which is the convex hull of the images of the base point $y_0$ under the action of the generators $\eta(S)$. $y_0$ is a point that moves minimally by the set $\eta(S)$, hence, there are at least two distinct germs at $y_0$ in $T_1$.

-\begin{lemma} There exist elements $u_{i,j} \in L$, $i,j=1,2$ that satisfy the conditions that are listed in lemma \ref{1.3}, even if the action of $L$ on the tree $Y$ is not free.
+Note that unlike the free action case, in the case of general actions, distinct germs at $y_0$ in $T_1$ may be from the same orbit.